Biography

 She was Postdoctoral Research Fellow on the AHRC Remembering Empire project which explored memories and representations of French Algeria and the war for independence and the subsequent migration of pieds-noirs.

-Her recent research looks at 'revisioning' the banlieues through grassroots visual cultures, on which she has two forthcoming articles.
+Her recent research looks at 'revisioning' the banlieues through grassroots visual cultures.

 Publications and Further Research Outputs